 What Are Your Options?

-On retail are many styles and designs – each with unique features that make it stand out from the other.
+On retail, there are many styles and designs – each with unique features that make it stand out from the other.
 There are complimentary ventilation fan models that arrive with heat lamps or other light fixtures.

 HVI certification – Any fan that has been HVI certified is a green light for shoppers.
 This is proof that the device has met industry standards.
 Make your choice according to size recommendations and installation ease as highlighted by the HVI certification.